denigma/django-polls/README.rst

 Polls
 =====

-Polls is a simpleDjango app to conduct Web-based polls.
+Polls is a simple Django app to conduct web-based polls.
 For each question, visitors can choose between a fixed number of answers.

-Detailed documentation is in the "docs" directory.
+Detailed documentation will be available in the "docs" directory.

 Quick start
 -----------